 Clarisse A. Morgan is Senior Counsellor in the Rules Division of the World Trade Organization, where she has served since 1995.
 She has over 30 years of extensive experience in high-level policymaking in a broad range of topics.
 Most notably, she has led teams of policy advisors providing expert technical assistance to Member governments, been integral to high-level multi-stakeholder policy negotiations, and provided expert legal and policy advice to many WTO dispute settlement panels.
 Recently, she created a set of experiential eLearning training modules to provide an integrated learning tool for national government officials.

 Steve Sénèque is an Australian and Swiss national living in Geneva.
-He is currently the Chief Investment Officer (CIO) and partner of XP Sartus Capital, a wealth management and multi-family office business unit of the XP Group (Brazil).
 Steve holds a PhD in Economics from the Australian National University and has 30 years of international experience.
 He began his career as an economist working principally in Vietnam on poverty and development projects for UNICEF and UNDP.
 After moving to Geneva in 1997 he began a career in wealth and fund management.
-Since then Steve has held a variety of senior management roles, including Senior Vice President for Santander Group (Geneva), President and CIO of Sparx International Hong Kong, Head of Equities (Japan) for Fidelity International in Tokyo, and Investment Director at Octogone Gestion SA (Geneva).
-Outside of his professional activities, Steve has has been involved with philanthropic causes, including the Ashoka Support Network, through which he became active as a volunteer and adviser for IBJ since 2014.
+Since then Steve has held a variety of senior management roles, including Senior Vice President for Santander Group (Geneva), President and Chief Investment Officer of Sparx International Hong Kong, Head of Equities (Japan) for Fidelity International in Tokyo, Investment Director at Octogone Gestion SA (Geneva) and most recently Chief Investment Officer of XP Private Europe.
+He is currently an independent financial consultant.
+Outside of his professional activities, Steve has been involved with philanthropic causes, including the Ashoka Support Network, through which he began his involvement with IBJ in 2014.

 Anna is a strategic philanthropy, advocacy and impact professional with more than 25 years of experience in the non-profit, philanthropy and social venture sector.
 Since 2008, she has helped RS Group, a family office based in Hong Kong, shape its philanthropy portfolio and advance its “total portfolio approach” in managing all of the principal’s investments.
 RS Group is now a leading voice in promoting impact investment globally.
 At the Bill & Melinda Gates Foundation, she supported the foundation’s relationship with other funders and provided advice on the foundation’s global health R&D strategy and advocacy activities.
 Anna has also recently joined Gore Street Capital, a private equity firm focused on renewable energy, as a Venture Partner to lead the firm’s impact agenda.